-- tax-exempt organizations; and - non-U.S. stockholders, as defined below under "-Taxation of Stockholders-Taxation of Taxable Non-U.S. Stockholders."
+- · tax-exempt organizations; and - · non-U.S. stockholders, as defined below under "-Taxation of Stockholders-Taxation of Taxable Non-U.S. Stockholders."

-This summary assumes that stockholders hold our stock as a capital asset, which generally means as property held for investment.
+This summary assumes that security holders hold our stock and warrants as capital assets, which generally means as property held for investment.